| Pages: | 226 pages |

 About the Author

-Laura is a writer of fiction for young adults and children.
-Her latest book is an eco-romance, Dirt, published by Habitat Press.
 She’s on the editorial team of Bending The Arc, a thrutopia magazine, which publishes stories, poems and features that bend the arc of the possible towards a thriving future on Earth.
+Her novel, Enough, was one of three finalists in the Mslexia Children’s Novel Competition and longlisted for the Times / Chicken House Children’s fiction Competition.

 Laura is a firm believer in ‘imagination activism’ and loves books that ask big questions, usually starting ‘What if . . . ?’
 She enjoys the challenge of creating alternative possible futures in her writing, and hopes that by imagining different worlds we’ll be able to build a better one.
 You can find her at www.laurabaggaley.co.uk or follow her on Instagram or LinkedIn.

-1. admin (verified owner)
+admin (verified owner) –

 I love this book.
 I see it as a kind of Romeo and Juliet but with a happy ending.
 Who knew an eco-romance about regenerative farming could be such a page turner!
 The characters were relatable and engaging and I found the near-future setting believable and interesting.
 This would be a great one for book clubs, especially to attract younger readers.
 Although I’m not young myself and still enjoyed it.

-2. L Davis
+L Davis –

 I didn’t expect to love Dirt as much as I did—but I was hooked from the first page.
 It’s a near-future story where food is strictly controlled and people grow what they can on tiny government plots.
 Then along comes Avril, a curious girl from somewhere totally different, and she turns Sam’s world upside down.